Are you developing a solution to tackle climate change?

 We will also assess each application of the basis of how much the team is likely to benefit from our support.
 This is a key criterion, and where there are a number of similarly-ranked teams, this will be the deciding factor.

-The Selection Panel will comprise Richard Templer and Naveed Chaudhry from the Centre for Climate Change Innovation.
+The Selection Panel is formed by Richard Templer and Naveed Chaudhry from the Centre for Climate Change Innovation.
 We may also involve others from the UK cleantech ecosystem.

 iii.
 The Bootcamp